ronnywestphal/TrafficLightSystem/README.md

-# TrafficLightSystem
+# FreeRTOS Traffic Light System
-The objective was to write a traffic light control system for a 4-way stop with two pedestrian crossings on a NUCLEO-L476RG with a traffic light shield.
+A traffic light control system for a 4-way stop with two pedestrian crossings.
+This was implemented on a NUCLEO-L476RG with a traffic light shield.
-This repo contains two implementations, one with FreeRTOS and the other without.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/84048902/219415244-5f02771e-b9cc-4208-873b-b8218f1b7cb7.png"